-- 1. Ensure areas are well-lit, properly signed, and free from obstructions to and around the units. - 2.
-Ensure there is "simple on/off with no requirement to adjust the flow". - 3.
-For eye/face washes, check the flushing fluid flow (i.e., height and coverage of the eyes and face) using an eyewash gauge during full activation (i.e., when the paddle is pressed in all the way).
-The flushing fluid should cover both inside and

-- outside line when the gauge is lowered no more than 1.5 inches below the fluid peak. - 4.
-For eye/face washes, measure the flushing fluid flow pattern by measuring the height of the stream (should be 33" to 53" above floor at full activation). - 5.
-For showers, observe and record the flushing fluid flow velocity.
-Check to ensure the temperature is correct and the flow pattern (if practicable) is correct. - 6.
-Combo units will be tested for simultaneous use of both the eye/face wash and shower to test for no loss in temperature or flushing fluid velocity when both are fully activated. - 7.
-Ensure all units are delivering the proper amount of water. - 8.
-Test all units for 15 minutes if practicable. - 9.
+- 2. For eye/face washes, check the flushing fluid flow (i.e., height and coverage of the eyes and face) using an eyewash gauge during full activation (i.e., when the paddle is pressed in all the way).
+The flushing fluid should cover both inside and outside line when the gauge is lowered no more than 1.5 inches below the fluid peak. - 3.
+For eye/face washes, measure the flushing fluid flow pattern by measuring the height of the stream (should be 33" to 53" above floor at full activation). - 4.
+For showers, check to ensure the units are delivering the proper amount of water, the temperature is correct, and the flow pattern is correct.
+Ensure there is no drop off in flow or temperature for simultaneous units.
+Observe and record the flushing fluid flow velocity. - 5.
+Ensure there is "simple on/off with no requirement to adjust the flow". - 6.
 Check the shut off valve on the supply line.
 Ensure it is not accessible or capable of being adjusted by the user and that only authorized personnel can adjust it.
 Ensure it works properly by turning it off and on several times.
-All person(s) locating shut off valves in ceiling areas must have undergone asbestos awareness training. - 10.
-Promptly clean up any water that is spilled on the floor because of this process. - 11.
-Any water collected during the process can be emptied at the most convenient location such as a sink, custodial floor sink or a floor drain. - 12.
-Completely fill out the inspection form (See appendix D). - 13.
-Repair any failures promptly.
+All person(s) locating shut off valves in ceiling areas must have undergone asbestos awareness training. - 7.
+Promptly clean up any water that is spilled on the floor as a result of this process. - 8.
+Any water collected during the process can be emptied at the most convenient location such as a sink, custodial floor sink or a floor drain. - 9.
+Record the date of testing and sign the log. - 10.
+Repair any failures immediately.

-Method used to test flushing fluid flow/flow pattern/velocity/amount of water
+Method used to test flushing fluid flow/ flushing fluid flow pattern/ flushing fluid velocity

-- 1. Fully activate units to test flow. - 2.
+- 1. Paddle must be pressed in all the way (i.e., simple on/off with no requirement to adjust the flow). - 2.
 The flushing fluid flow of eye/face washes is measured using an eyewash gauge.
 The water stream should have even and continuous flow from both spouts and should cover the areas between the interior and exterior lines of a gauge at some point less than 8" above the eyewash nozzle. - 3.
-The flushing fluid flow pattern of eye/face washes should be 33"-53" from the floor. - 4.
-The flushing fluid flow velocity of eye/face washes should be observed to be low enough as to be non-injurious to the user. - 5.
-Showers should have a flushing fluid flow pattern 20" wide when measured at 60" above the floor. - 6.
+The flushing fluid flow pattern should be 33"-53" from the floor and a minimum of 6" from any obstruction. - 4.
+The flushing fluid flow velocity should be observed to be low enough as to be non-injurious to the user. - 5.
+Eyewashes should deliver 0.4 gallons per minute for 15 minutes.
+Face washes should deliver 3 gallons per minute for 15 minutes. - 6.
+Showers should deliver a minimum of 20 gallons per minute for 15 minutes. - 7.
+Showers should have a flushing fluid flow pattern 20" wide when measured at 60" above the floor. - 8.
 Use a bucket/drum to capture the water.
-Mark the drum level for the amount of water collected.
-Run the water for a time interval capable of confirming the units meet the standard: (eyewashes should deliver 0.4 gallons per minute, facewashes should deliver 3 gallons per minute, showers should deliver a minimum of 20 gallons per minute).
+Mark the drum level for the amount of water for 1 or 2 minutes.